drake-san/Polar-Chad/README.md

 - **Greeting Command**: Because a warm welcome is always appreciated, even in the icy tundra.
 - **Ping Command**: Test Polar Chad's reflexes and see if he's faster than a speeding penguin (probably not, but hey, it's fun!).
 - **Joke Command**: Need a laugh?
 Polar Chad's got a stash of jokes that'll have you cracking up like a seal on nitrous oxide.
 (Okay, maybe not that strong, but still funny!)
 - **Sus Command**: Ever get that feeling someone's acting a little... sus?
 Use this command to expose the imposters among you!
 - **User Command**: Want to know more about yourself or a fellow server dweller?
 This command spills the beans (or should we say, fish?).
 - **Server Command**: Get info about the server you're chilling in.
+- **Fact Command**: Get the fact of the day.
+Certainly useless, but true.

 This is just the beginning for Polar Chad!
 We're constantly evolving and adding new features to make your Discord experience even more epic.